Digital quantum simulation and Pseudoquantum Simulation of $\mathbb{Z}_2$ Gauge Higgs Model: Phase diagram

-The phase diagram we obtain is similar to the diagram in \cite{Vidal:2008uy}, which is derived by perturbation theory.
-The difference lies in the extension of the first-order line in deconfined phase.
+The phase diagram we obtain is similar to the diagram in Ref. \cite{Vidal:2008uy}, which is derived by using perturbation theory.
+The difference lies in the extension of the first-order line in the deconfined phase.
 The region near the tricritical point has not been clear.
-Our result corresponds to one of the possibilities proposed in \cite{PhysRevB.82.085114}.
+Our result corresponds to one of the possibilities proposed in Ref. \cite{PhysRevB.82.085114}.